Riders LOTTO SOUDAL

 - Other races Won2

-5 : stage victories for the Belgian team in the last two editions of La Vuelta, more than it had obtained in its previous 14 participations.
+5: stage victories for the Belgian team in La Vuelta 2017 and 2018, more than it had obtained in its previous 14 participations.

 September 13th, 2018: Jelle Wallays obtains a spectacular victory in Lleida following a great performance in the breakaway.
 The Belgian rider won in a high-intensity finale, with the peloton on his heels, just a few metres behind.